 How can you test for immunity to rubella?

 Even if you have had a rubella (German measles) immunisation, or have had rubella infection, there is still a small chance that your body has not made enough antibodies against the rubella virus to protect you.
 The only way to check whether the immunisation has worked is to have a blood test.
 This checks for rubella antibodies.
+Antibodies are proteins your body produces to fight infections.
+The rubella blood test checks for two types of antibodies:

 Because the congenital rubella syndrome is so important to avoid, if you are thinking about becoming pregnant for the first time, you should have a blood test to check that you are protected.
+If your blood test shows you have IgG antibodies for rubella, you will be immune.

 This blood test is offered to all women in the UK who are pregnant and it may also be offered to younger women in routine health checks.
 However, if you have not had it, you should ask your practice nurse or GP for the blood test.
 In particular, women who have come to the UK from overseas and have not been immunised are at greatest risk of having a baby with congenital rubella syndrome.